Meet Michon Shaw, MS, NIC Advanced

 Interpret Educate Serve, LLCÂ

 A Florida native, Michon Shaw, has been an ASL Interpreter for nearly 20 years, working in several settings, including Mental Health, Healthcare, K-12, Post-Secondary, Religious, and Video Relay.
 She matriculated through the University of South Florida’s Bachelor Interpreter Program in 2006 and the University of North Florida’s Interpreting Pedagogy Master’s Program in 2015.
 An Interpreter Educator since 2015, Mrs. Shaw is well accustomed to the thrills of interpreting and teaching.
-A lover of people, culture, and inclusion, Mrs. Shaw is a Doctoral Student in the Educational Leadership Program at Florida Agriculture & Mechanical University and strives to create accessible, diverse spaces of inclusion through the establishment of an interpreter program at a Historically Black College & University (HBCU).
+A lover of people, culture, and inclusion, Mrs. Shaw is a Doctoral Student in the Educational Leadership Program at Florida Agriculture & Mechanical University and strives to create accessible, diverse spaces of inclusion through the establishment of interpreter programs at Historically Black Colleges & Universities (HBCU).

 As the passionate visionary of Interpret Educate Serve (IES), Michon is driven by the goal of making access the standard.
 The IES Company provides interpreting services across the United States, provides webinars and workshops for interpreters and interpreter educators, and is known as the Brand that supplies fashionable apparel and merchandise for the interpreting community.Â